apwheele/Blog_Code/Quarto/BookExample/README.md

     ```
     :::

-This renders nicely in both the Epub and the PDF version.
-Epub
+This renders nicely in the PDF version.
+EPub unfortunately changes for different e-readers, I optimized to look nice the free IceCream e-book reader, but does not look as nice in Calibre.
+(And does not work at all for the Kindle version translation.)

 ![](EpubGlyph.PNG)